iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 74 | Voltage Superposition
 =================================================

+This client is used to set up and change settings related to Vertiq underactuated pulsing propellers.

     .. table:: Voltage Superposition
         :widths: 8 18 15 10 5 50
         :class: tight-table